 The right web graphics can transform an otherwise bland site into a striking and powerful communication channel for your brand.
 Beautiful photographs can set an emotional tone or amplify one that you create with the text on your page.
+Photos of dishes on restaurant sites or haircut pics of hair salon websites make it easier for your potential clients to get an ideas of your products and services.
 However, selecting the right images for your website is only part of the equation.

 Preparing an image to be used online requires selecting the right size, file format, and image resolution, plus additional considerations of which you may not be aware.
 Whether you repurpose some graphics that you previously used with your offline marketing efforts or if you have new images you would like to prepare for use on your website, there are a few web graphic best practices you should follow.